-For the CrossFit athlete, in which the participant is pushing the body to limits in workouts and competition like never before, just about every muscle (especially the large muscle groups) in the body is called into play.
+For the CrossFit athlete who is pushing the body to limits in workouts and competition like never before, just about every muscle (especially the large muscle groups) in the body is called into play.
 Therefore, a sports massage can be a vital part of any person’s CrossFit training program, whether you’re a causal gym-goer or fierce competitor.

 While the post-sports massage seems like the best time to receive one, the pre-rubdown is just as important, maybe more so for the person who chooses to pursue CrossFit as a sport.